Read This First

 The central danger is not only error.
 It is the comfortable merger of identity, tribe, and certainty, where a person begins protecting a self-image while thinking they are protecting truth.

-The first anchor is Please provide me with a list of online communities that encourage.
-Without it, An Intellectually-Enriched and Diverse Environment can sound important while still leaving the reader unsure how to sort the case in front of them.
+Start with Please provide me with a list of online communities that encourage.
+Without that first grip, An Intellectually-Enriched and Diverse Environment can sound weighty while staying hard to use.

 Read this page as part of the wider Philosophical Inquiry branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.